A tinkerer's 40-year journey on a few XR500's

 2- and... a new addition (the last one!) to the collection.
 Now, yet again an exceptional machine... more to follow on this one.
 The experts will know... :)

-- Dec 26.
-That beauty from the past was my ride back into dirty living.
+Dec 26: This beautiful 1984 XR500R was my ride back into dirty living.
 On the back of the newly acquired trailer and en route to the motocross track in Metcalf, half an hour away.

 Just a short ride, the first one after ....
 20 years for me.
 How exciting that was.
 I am very impressed with the bike.
 Fantastic all around: motor, suspension, brakes, only troubles were the gear selector (does not fit well with my boot) and the air box got broken from rubbing against the plastic protector on the swing arm (strange).
 Also the upper guide chain has vaporized.
 Nothing serious.

-A Craigslist find almost around the corner in San José on a Saturday, cash exchanged on a Sunday (thank Wells Fargo being open on Sundays).
+A Craigslist find almost around the corner in San José on a Saturday, cash exchanged on a Sunday.

 From a distance, the bike looked very tidy with some dirt on the engine.
 The right side panel of course was sun faded, but the seat was supple and very clean.
 What really convinced me that this was an unusual bike was the tires: original Volcanduro both front and rear with 3/4 of the thread left at the rear and still showing the dimples on the knobs at the front.
 Pretty much a new bike.